Acidmanic/console-tools/Readme.md

         textBox.setWidth(40);

-        textBox.setLabel("This is going to be a logn label, it should be longer than 40 chars," + " then we can see if the label cell correctly breaks.");
+        textBox.setLabel("This is going to be a long label, it should be longer than 40 chars," + " then we can see if the label cell correctly breaks.");

         textBox.askInput();